 In the case of Science and Technology or Social Enterprise you will be required to produce a 3500 word business plan.
 In the case of Software you will need to present slides, a demonstration video and a 2000 word business plan.

-If you are successful at this stage, you will be invited to pitch your idea to a panel of investors and business angels for a chance to win one of six £5k prizes, an angel prize as well as potential investment in your business.
+If you are successful at this stage, you will be invited to pitch your idea to a panel of investors and business angels for a chance to win one of the £5k prizes, the angel prize as well as potential investment in your business.

 Join the committee